-The level of community transmission is moderate and the level of school impact is now low.
-The decision grid recommends Masks Optional.
+The level of community transmission is substantial and the level of school impact is now low.
+The decision grid recommends Emphasis On Pelham Data.
+Since there are no clusters in school and actual student and staff infections is so low (one person total in the district), we will maintain masks optional.
 We will continue to monitor all variables in case further change is needed.